Local moving companies in Connecticut

 The time frame for a move from Connecticut to Kansas City, MO, varies based on your moving method and starting location.
 The actual loading up of your items should not take more than a day, even with DIY moves.

-Obviously, the further upstate you are in Connecticut, the longer the drive time to Kansas City will be.
-If you’re driving a rental truck, the move could be completed in one or two days, on average, depending on your route and how often you stop.
+The farther north you are in Connecticut, the longer it’ll take to reach Kansas City.
+If you’re renting a truck, expect the trip to take one or two days on average, depending on your route and how many stops you make.

 How far in advance should I book movers when moving from Connecticut to Kansas City?